Hallelujah, Baby!

 Hallelujah, Baby! is a musical with music by Jule Styne, lyrics by Adolph Green and Betty Comden, and a book by Arthur Laurents.
 The show is "a chronicle of the African American struggle for equality during the [first half of the] 20th century."

 The musical premiered on Broadway in 1967 and made a young Leslie Uggams a star.
 It won the Tony Award for Best Musical.
+In 2004, Laurents restaged the show twice with the same cast, in Washington D.C at the Arena Stage and at the George Street Playhouse in New Jersey, in order to update and streamline the story for modern sensibilities, and potentially move to New York for a full revival.
+The score was updated by Adolph Green's daughter, Amanda Green.
+Critics noted that although the score and performances were entertaining and had its merits, the book was still too outdated.

 Synopsis

 Georgina is a talented, beautiful and ambitious African American woman, determined to have a career.
 Overcoming many obstacles, she rises to stardom.
 She makes her way through the Great Depression, World War II, and the beginning of the civil rights movement.
 Her mother advises her to "keep her place" as a maid on a South Carolina estate, but Georgina negotiates the blocks to stardom from her negative and opportunistic mother.
 She encounters the racism that pervades society and show business.

 Two men vie for Georgina's attention.
 Harvey, who is white, is able to provide opportunities for her.
 Her fiancé, Clem, who is a black train porter, cannot help her on her journey.
 By the 1950s, she is a successful singer in an expensive night club.
 However, Clem, who became an Army captain and then a civil rights activist, challenges Georgina's life goals.